kailash-manasarovar/statement/docs/timeline/2024/august.md

 - He confirms my fears.
 - I realize that Patricia and other British women have been targeted.
 - I'm terrified for Trish's daughter and granddaughter, and realize this is why she doesn't talk to me normally, and why her son lives for long periods in his car in the UK (.. the gangs getting rid of any men who might raise the alarm).
-- It's not Vigas, the `@beams_game` account that is speaking to me about these things, the tone is completely different; genuine, caring, exhausted.
+- It's not Vigas, the `@beams_game` account, the [fourth man I remember from the trumpet teacher gang](../../crimes/protagonists/vidal-sastre.md#dark-thick-curly-haired-deep-set-man) that is speaking to me about these things, the tone is completely different; genuine, caring, exhausted.
 - I screenshot some of the women; especially the ones I see again and again.
 - There is also some suggestion that the gang has been involved in targeting children online as part of the global online child-sexual-abuse pornography epidemic.
 - After he talks to me about this a little, I see fake accounts with scared-looking children holding up plastic toys, or kitchen utensils, in their hands.